australasian-computer-music-association/10-rose-self-experiential-prototyping/article.md

 perspective.

-The implementation of these new workflows is documented through the design of models such as figure 5 and figure 6; these are visualisations of the same process outlined via two different lenses to explain how self-experiential prototyping methodologies can guide composer-makers to develop new works.
+The implementation of these new workflows is documented through the design of models such as Figure 5 and Figure 6; these are visualisations of the same process outlined via two different lenses to explain how self-experiential prototyping methodologies can guide composer-makers to develop new works.
 Figures 5 and 6 model the workflows for designing